Outreach Volunteer - Brighton

 A people organisation

-Terrence Higgins Trust is its people- our beneficiaries are central to our organisation and the services we provide, at the core of our organisation, driving how we work, where we work and what we do.
+Terrence Higgins Trust is its people- our service users are central to our organisation and the services we provide, at the core of our organisation, driving how we work, where we work and what we do.
 Our talented staff create innovative and engaging programmes, many of whom are also living with HIV.
-We are working to even more accurately reflect the diversity of the communities we serve, and we are particularly interested in receiving applications from people from racialized minority communities, people who identify as trans, people who identify as female and people who want to make a difference.
-We encourage you to bring your full self to THT to work alongside our passionate supporters and volunteers.
-Between us, we do everything we can to make a difference to so many lives.
+We know that equity, diversity and inclusion are critical to the work we do.
+We are striving to be an anti-racist, anti-sexist organisation and are committed to having a workforce with people from different backgrounds.